 We want to ensure our pupils' views are heard and have a number of ways our pupils can contribute.
 Each year children are invited to apply for these posts and then selected at each stage.
-We have recently established the following groups:
+Due to covid restrictions we have made some groups within a class bubble but this may change to whole school groups in August 2022.